lmichelin/open-github-links-in-ide/README.md

 ## Contributing

 - Clone the project
-- Run `npm install` to install the dependencies
+- Run `yarn` to install the dependencies
-- Run `npm run dev` to start the development server
+- Run `yarn dev` to start the development server
 - On Google Chrome:
   - Open [chrome://extensions/](chrome://extensions/)
   - Enable developer mode